We hear it all the time: “I’m sending out my resume and I’m qualified for the position, so why is my resume not getting interviews or callbacks?”

 The majority of resumes submitted are weeded out and not seen by the employer.

 That’s right, 76% of resumes sent today are deleted by these systems.
 That means if 250 resumes are submitted, over 170 are deleted and never seen by human eyes.

 Ensure your resume is formatted correctly and contains the correct keywords to bypass these systems.
-You should also send your resume as a .Doc file and not a .Docx or PDF.
+You should also send your resume as a .doc file, not a PDF.

 2. Send a Cover letter